Ports and Shipping

 - Prohibits the sea-based disposal of port-related capital dredge material within the GBR World Heritage Area.

-In 2016-17, the priority ports combined made up the majority of export trade along the GBR coast and Queensland more broadly, which was valued at $51.75 billion.
-This represented 78% of the total throughput of all Queensland ports.
+In 2017/18, the priority ports combined made up the majority of export trade along the GBR coast and Queensland more broadly, which was valued at approximately $59.2 billion.
+This represented 80% of the total throughput of all Queensland ports (Qld Statistician, 2018).

 The Act requires Port Master Plans to be developed for priority ports to create a balance between environmental considerations and the optimisation and ongoing development of critical infrastructure within port limits.
 It is intended to preserve areas for future essentials that a growing port will require, such as corridors for roads, rail and power lines, while protecting sensitive environmental areas.

-A master plan for each priority port is currently being prepared by the Queensland Government in consultation with the port authorities and relevant stakeholders.
-This process is being modelled around the Queensland Government’s Guideline: master planning for priority ports with consideration to the individual circumstances of each priority port and surrounding areas.
+A master plan is required for each priority port modelled around the Queensland Government’s Guideline: master planning for priority ports with consideration to the individual circumstances of each priority port and surrounding areas.

 As an island nation that relies on sea trade, dredging is needed to establish and/or maintain channels and berths to safely receive ships.
 Dredging involves the excavation or removal of material from the bed of a watercourse or body.